-The Faculties of Humanities and Theology offers eight international Master's programmes within humanities.
+The Faculties of Humanities and Theology offers ten international Master's programmes.
 Several of the Master's programmes also offer different specialisations.
 Each Programme consists of 120 ECTS credits, i.e. two years of studies.

 Applied Cultural Analysis

 This programme aims to develop and deepen students' knowledge and skills within the field of applied cultural analysis